- ISRAEL21c - http://www.israel21c.org -

 The Israel Nature and Parks Authority installed wooden walkways, lighting and handrails inside the cave and offers an audiovisual presentation and guided tour.

-One of many caves to explore at Beit Guvrin-Maresha National Park near Beit Shemesh — the “land of a thousand caves” – the Bell Caves consist of a series of 80 large caves, which the ancient inhabitants connected by passageways.
+One of many caves to explore at Beit Guvrin-Maresha National Park – which lies in the “land of a thousand caves” region of central to southern Israel – the Bell Cave complex is a series of 70 large caves connected by passageways.
 The tallest of the Bell Caves are more than 16 feet high.

 The largest cave in Israel and the largest salt cave in the world, Malcham is one of more than 100 salt-rock caves in Mount Sedom at the southwest end of the Dead Sea.
 Open free to the public, this rare formation has huge rooms, vertical shafts over 426 feet deep, stalactites and stalagmites made of salt.